iemxblog/tiny-basic/README.md

-# Tiny-Basic interpreter and compiler
+# Tiny-Basic interpreter and compiler written in Haskell
 Compiles to ARM assembly.
 Assembly code is not optimized at all.
 It is just a toy compiler for a toy language.
 Wikipedia page on [tiny-basic](https://en.wikipedia.org/wiki/Tiny_BASIC)